Ahmedabad Bus Rapid Transit System: Operation

 Ahmedabad Janmarg Limited (AJL), the parent company which governs BRTS operations in Ahmedabad, was constituted as a Special Purpose Vehicle by Ahmedabad Municipal Corporation, Ahmedabad Urban Development Authority and Government of Gujarat.
 AJL introduced Automated fare collection system through smart cards for commuters.

 It has a mixed fleet of air conditioned and non-air conditioned buses.
 It has 220 Euro III and Euro IV-compliant diesel buses.
 Parts for the buses are provided by Tata Motors.
 These buses are built by Chartered Speed locally according to specifications.

 The system runs on Integrated Transportation Management System (IMTS) which includes Advanced Vehicle Tracking System (AVLS), Fleet Management System (FMS), Automatic Fare Collection System (AFCS), Passenger Information System (PIS), Passenger announcement (PA), and Vehicle Scheduling and Dispatching (VSD).
 These technologies are provided by the consortium of Vayam Technologies and GMV Innovating Solutions since 2010.
 As a part of Intelligent Transit Management System (ITMS), an app based and QR code powered ticketing system was introduced in June 2017.

-Inclusive environment

-Ahmedabad BRTS is enabled with audio and visual aid wherein announcements regarding the upcoming station as well as where and how to change buses are announced.
-The station names also appear on a digital panel inside the bus in 2 languages (English and Gujarati).

-There is tactile paving along the floor of the bus stations to assist visually impaired passengers.
-BRTS also provides concessions on ticket fares for differently-abled people.
-Numerous poles are also installed inside the buses for extra support.

-Scope for improvement

-Despite the construction of ramps at the entry of each station, wheelchairs cannot be easily facilitated in BRTS.
-There is a gap between the bus and the station which not only makes it challenging for wheelchair users but also hazardous especially for children, senior citizens, and visually impaired people.
-A ramp needs to be deployed from the bus to the station to ensure there are no gaps between them.

-With some of the older buses being in use, the air conditioning of certain buses do not function well.
-Since the windows are fixed, this may cause suffocation in the bus, as it gets more crowded For cases such as these, the windows should be able to open, under the control of the bus driver.

-In spite of the various facilities for announcements and displays of stations, there are technical glitches due to which they become inoperative.
-They need to be checked for repairs periodically.